dotnet/csharplang/spec/interfaces.md

 To determine if the interface list of a generic type declaration is valid, the following steps are performed:

-- Let L be the list of interfaces directly specified in a generic class, struct, or interface declaration C.
+- Let `L` be the list of interfaces directly specified in a generic class, struct, or interface declaration `C`.
-- Add to L any base interfaces of the interfaces already in L.
+- Add to `L` any base interfaces of the interfaces already in `L`.
-- Remove any duplicates from L.
+- Remove any duplicates from `L`.
-- If any possible constructed type created from C would, after type arguments are substituted into L, cause two interfaces in L to be identical, then the declaration of C is invalid.
+- If any possible constructed type created from `C` would, after type arguments are substituted into `L`, cause two interfaces in `L` to be identical, then the declaration of `C` is invalid.
 Constraint declarations are not considered when determining all possible constructed types.

-> [!NOTE] In the class declaration X above, the interface list L consists of l&lt;U&gt; and I&lt;V&gt;.
-The declaration is invalid because any constructed type with U and V being the same type would cause these two interfaces to be identical types.
+> [!NOTE] In the class declaration `X` above, the interface list `L` consists of `l<U>` and `I<V>`.
+The declaration is invalid because any constructed type with `U` and `V` being the same type would cause these two interfaces to be identical types.

 It is possible for interfaces specified at different inheritance levels to unify: